pollfish/docs/terms/researcher.md

 **BACKGROUND**

-If and to the extent that Pollfish shall share with Researcher any EU/Swiss Citizens&#39; Personal Data included in the Reporting Deliverables (&quot;the Shared Personal Data&quot;), this Controller -to -Controller agreement shall apply.
-To the extent Researcher is located outside the EU/EEA and (if located in the US) is not Privacy Shield Certified, the Standard Contractual Model Clauses for the transfer of data to third countries pursuant to 2004/915/EC: Commission Decision of 27 December 2004, included as Exhibit A (and annexes thereorthereof) in this Agreement shall also apply.
+If and to the extent that Pollfish shall share with Researcher any EU/Swiss Citizens&#39; Personal Data included in the Reporting Deliverables (&quot;the Shared Personal Data&quot;), this Controller-to-Controller agreement shall apply.
+To the extent Researcher is located outside the EU/EEA the Standard Contractual Model Clauses for the transfer of data to third countries pursuant to 2004/915/EC: Commission Decision of 27 December 2004, included as Exhibit A (and annexes thereof) in this Agreement shall also apply.
 In case of conflict between Exhibit A and the core terms of this Agreement, the most protective terms for the Pollfish Survey Respondent shall control.

 **1. Definitions:**